bnielsen1965/node-pi-buttons/README.md

 events on a Unix socket for GPIO pins with button hardware.
 The node-pi-buttons module provides a ready made nodejs interface to the pi-buttons service.

-The node-pi-buttons module and pi-buttons service are an drop in replacement for the [rpi-gpio-buttons](https://github.com/bnielsen1965/rpi-gpio-buttons) module.
+The node-pi-buttons module and pi-buttons service are a drop in replacement for the [rpi-gpio-buttons](https://github.com/bnielsen1965/rpi-gpio-buttons) module.
 In applications where the CPU resources are limited, I.E. the Raspberry Pi Zero, the node-pi-buttons + pi-buttons solution will provide a more efficient and responsive